GuTeix/GuTeix/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Gustavo and I'm a Computer Scientist, from Brazil</h2>

 ###